ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Receiver-side Message Framing {#receive-framing}

-In order to parse an received flow of data into Messages, the Message Framer notifies the framer implementation whenever new data is available to parse.
+In order to parse a received flow of data into Messages, the Message Framer notifies the framer implementation whenever new data is available to parse.

 ~~~